triglie/net-examples/README.md

-# netlib
+# net-examples

-A network dev-friendly library
+A collection of C-socket exercises.